anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Philippians 4.1-9** concludes the two-part series in Philippians, and contains an appeal for unity, and an encouragement to rejoice.
 * **Matthew 22.1-14** continues the series in Matthew (without a gap), and is the parable of the wedding banquet.
 The 'Related' reading, **Isaiah 25.1-9**, is about a 'feast' made by God 'for all peoples'.
 The 'Related' psalm, **Psalm 23**, says, 'You spread a table before me'.

+Year B

+* **Job 23.1-9, 16-17** continues the series on history and wisdom and in Job, and has Job longing to lay his case before God. **Psalm 22.1-15** says, 'I cry in the daytime, but you do not answer'.
+* **Hebrews 4.12-16** continues the series in Hebrews 1-10, and is about Jesus being a 'great high priest'.
+* **Mark 10.17-31** continues the series in Mark (without a gap), and is about the rich man and Jesus, ending with the promise that 'the last will be first'.
+The 'Related' reading, **Amos 5.6-7, 10-15**, calls on those who 'trample on the poor' to 'establish justice'.
+The 'Related' psalm, **Psalm 90.12-17**, says, 'Give us gladness for the days you have afflicted us'.

 Year C

 * **Jeremiah 29.1, 4-7** continues the series on the prophets and in Jeremiah, and is a word of comfort and assurance for God's people in exile (out of sequence, presumably for thematic reasons).
 (Extending the reading by a few verses would provide additional comfort.) **Psalm 66.1-11** (EV: 1-12) is about being brought 'through fire and water ... into a place of liberty'.